MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/contribute/bugs-and-feature-requests.md

 # Submitting bugs and feature requests

-## Before Submitting an Issue
+## Before submitting an issue

 First, please do a search of [open issues](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues) to see if the issue or feature request has already been filed.
 Use the tags to narrow down your search.
 Here's an example of a [query for Xamarin iOS specific issues](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:scenario:Mobile-iOS).

-If you find your issue already exists, make relevant comments and add your [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/).
-Use a reaction in place of a "+1" comment.
+If you find your issue already exists, add a relevant comment.
+You can also use an upvote or downvote reaction in place of a "+1" comment.

-👍 - upvote

-👎 - downvote

 If your issue is a question, and is not addressed in the wiki documentation, please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/msal) using the tag `msal`.

 If you cannot find an existing issue that describes your bug or feature request, submit an issue using the guidelines below.

-## Write Detailed Bug Reports and Feature Requests
+## Write detailed bug reports and feature requests

 File a single issue per bug and feature request: